 Five proficiency-based, interactive plans with overarching ideas to provide structure in a remote learning situation.

-These flexible plans include: a daily goal connected to the ACTFL can do statements, prompts, questions, and practical activities at the intermediate level, tips to keep students engaged through OWL’s PPATH structure, and Social Emotional Learning activities to stay connected to the whole child.
+These flexible plans include: a daily goal connected to the ACTFL can do statements, prompts, questions, and practical activities at the novice, intermediate, and advanced levels, tips to keep students engaged through OWL’s PPATH structure, and Social Emotional Learning activities to stay connected to the whole child.
 Adapt and combine these plans as needed to create responsive content.

 - Week 1 Introduces the virtual learning community to our students by using different topics to celebrate what they know and create a comfort in the new classroom.